 In the following 20 years, White’s Chapel experienced extraordinary growth, now including 14,000 church members and averaging 5,000 worshippers in weekly attendance.
-That growth shows no signs of slowing: In 2012, Outreach Magazine named White’s Chapel one of the top ten “Fastest-Growing Churches in the U.S.” The growing number of people who call White’s Chapel home are visible not only on our campus, but online, worshipping at whiteschapelumc.com from locations around the globe.
+That growth shows no signs of slowing: In 2012, Outreach Magazine named White’s Chapel one of the top ten “Fastest-Growing Churches in the U.S.” The growing number of people who call White’s Chapel home are visible not only on our campus, but online, worshipping through our streaming service, from locations around the globe.
 While the church’s ability to engage large numbers of the community is a point of pride, discipleship at White’s Chapel goes much deeper than church attendance.
 Thousands of children, youth, and adults participate in discipleship classes every week, and the FaithWorks service team engages in missions of mercy and justice both locally and around the world.
-All these actions are tied together in a single vision: To Make Disciples of Jesus Christ for the transformation of the world.
+All these actions are tied together in a single vision: to make disciples of Jesus Christ for the transformation of the world.

 Going forward, White’s Chapel is committed to living out the dreams established by the pioneers who came before us: the dreams that our community could be rooted in a place of worship, that people would allow God to shape and guide their lives, that others would know us by the fruit we bear.
 Through the power of the Holy Spirit, through the presence of love and grace, and through the open hearts of our community of faith, we have been blessed by over 140 years of powerful ministry, and we can’t wait to see what God has in store for us next.